Icinga/icinga-doc/markdown/de/sample-cgi.md

 # SEND ACK NOTIFICATIONS
 # This options determines whether the initial state of the
 # checkbox "Send Notifications" when acknowledging a problem.
-# A value of 1 ticks the checkbox and 0 does not.
-The default
 # is 1, which will send notifications on acknowledged problems.

 send_ack_notifications=1